thequietlife/homelab/README.md

 - VLANs: Virtual ports on top of physical ports.
 Connect devices to separate networks - Guest network, smart devices, video surveillance devices
 - LuCI

+- Took an Raspberry Pi 2 and put Pi-hole on it.
+Good to use a old RPi that was sitting in my drawer.
+Not sure if I will keep it long term.
+Wifi seems to be crappier over the last few days.